 Too much sun can also weaken the collagen in our faces, which leads to dull, saggy skin and wrinkles.
 So wear sunscreen!
 (See the section below on smoking for more on collagen and the role it plays in our skin.)

 A quick note on other weather conditions too.
 Harsh winds, high humidity and cold temperatures can all also upset our skin, leaving it dull and dehydrated.
 So make sure you’re using skincare that helps to support and nourish healthy skin if you’re outside a lot of the time.

 (Incidentally, do the same if you’re inside in air conditioned or centrally heated rooms all day.
 So really, essentially, use good skincare all day, every day, wherever you are – it’s your best line of defence!)

 Your diet is poor

 You don’t need us to tell you that a diet high in fatty, processed, salty and sugary foods distinctly lacking in fresh fruits and vegetables is a bad one.
 It can lead to nutrient deficiencies, lethargy, brain fog, chronic disease and problems with weight management.

 But for all the damage a poor diet can do for you internally, it can also do for you externally.
+How diet affects skin is an important consideration.
 Our skin needs vitamins, minerals and antioxidants just like the rest of our organs do (our skin is an organ, just like our heart or brain is, and is officially the largest organ of the lot).